lVoidi/dots/README.md

 - picom
 - pamixer recommended
 - awesome git version
-- These are the fonts you need: JetBrainsMono Nerd Font, FiraCode Nerd Font, SF Mono Nerd Font and Roboto.
+- These are the fonts you need: FiraCode Nerd Font.
+Recommended `noto-fonts-cjk`.
 recommended: kitty or alacritty, neovim (with nvchad or your own config), blur and rounded corners in your picom config

 # Before you install it